Types of Female Incontinence

 Elitone URGE: A Natural Way to Treat Urge Incontinence

-For those who wish to avoid medications or injections, Elitone URGE can help with overactive bladder.
+For those who wish to avoid medications or injections, Elitone URGE can help with an overactive bladder.
 By sending calming signals to your bladder, Elitone URGE helps to reduce the sudden need to urinate.
-This doctor recommended treatment is a great alternative to medications or other invasive treatments.
+This doctor-recommended treatment is a great alternative to medications or other invasive treatments.

 Tired of wearing pads because of leaks?
 Regain control with Elitone!